dgis/emu28android/app/src/main/assets/ReadMe.txt

 Version 1.3 (2020-11-XX)

 - Replaces the haptic feedback switch with a slider to adjust the vibration duration.
+- Fix a timer issue which prevented to turn the calculator on after a switch off.
 - Fix transparency issue (RGB -> BGR).
 - Fix a printer issue from Christoph Gießelink's HP82240B Printer Simulator version 1.12.
 - Fix the KML button Type 3 with a Background offset which was not display at the right location (Fix #15).
 But Type 3 does not work very well with Emu42.